Actindo-AG/Documentation/PIM/Operation/04_ManageProductView.md

 1. Click the drop-down list *Product Categories* in the left column.
   All available catalogs are displayed in the list.

-  > [Info] For detailed information about creating a catalog or categories, see [Manage a catalog](/PIM/Integration/ManageCatalog.md).
+  > [Info] For detailed information about creating a catalog or categories, see [Manage the catalogs](/PIM/Integration/06_ManageCatalogs.md).

 1. Select the desired catalog in the drop-down list *Product Categories* .
   All corresponding categories and sub-categories are displayed below the selected catalog.